Ernst Troeltsch

 Ernst Peter Wilhelm Troeltsch (/trɛltʃ/; [tʁœltʃ]; 17 February 1865 – 1 February 1923) was a German liberal Protestant theologian, a writer on the philosophy of religion and the philosophy of history, and a classical liberal politician.
 He was a member of the history of religions school.
 His work was a synthesis of a number of strands, drawing on Albrecht Ritschl, Max Weber's conception of sociology, and the Baden school of neo-Kantianism.

-His "The Social Teachings of the Christian Church" (Die Soziallehren der christlichen Kirchen und Gruppen, 1912) is a seminal work in theology.

 Life

-Troeltsch was born on 17 February 1865 into a Lutheran family to a doctor but went to a Catholic school in a predominantly Catholic area.
+Troeltsch was born on 17 February 1865 into a Lutheran family to a doctor and went to a Catholic school in a predominantly Catholic area.
 He then attended university, at the University of Erlangen and then at the University of Göttingen.
+During his university years, he experienced difficulties in his student fraternity as a result of his homosexuality.
 His ordination in 1889 was followed in 1891 by a post teaching theology at Göttingen.
 In 1892, he moved on to teach at the University of Bonn.
 In 1894, he moved on again to Heidelberg University.
 Finally, in 1915, he transferred to teach at what is now the University of Berlin, where he took the title of professor of philosophy and civilization.
 Troeltsch died on 1 February 1923.
+The church historian Adolf von Harnack spoke at his funeral.